Occupation of the Malheur National Wildlife Refuge: Trials

 On October 27, 2016, Ammon Bundy and six other defendants were found not guilty of conspiracy to impede federal officers and possession of firearms in a federal facility by a jury.
-One defendant was found not guilty of theft of a government-owned truck, and the jury was hung on charges of theft of surveillance cameras by another defendant.
+One defendant was found not guilty of theft of a government-owned truck; the jury was hung on charges of theft of surveillance cameras by another defendant.
 The judge released five of the defendants, but returned Ammon and Ryan Bundy to federal custody because they also face trial related to the 2014 Bundy standoff in Nevada.
 At the end of the trial, Marcus Mumford, Ammon Bundy's lawyer, argued with the judge that Bundy should be released immediately on the grounds that the court did not have a detainer, and the United States Marshals Service had no document authorizing Bundy's detention.
 Both of the Bundy brothers had been ordered to be held without bail in January when they were charged.
-After the judge admonished him for yelling at the bench, six U.S. Marshals surrounded the defense table and then tackled Mumford and tased him when he resisted.
+After the judge admonished Mumford for yelling at the bench, six U.S. Marshals surrounded the defense table.
+Mumford was tackled and tased when he resisted.
 A spokesman for the Marshals Service said Mumford was arrested because he "was resisting and preventing Marshals from taking Ammon Bundy out of the courtroom and back into custody".
 Other lawyers described the Marshals' actions as a sharp break from customary courtroom decorum.
 On March 13, 2017, federal prosecutors dropped the unusual charges brought against Mumford for his outburst at his client's verdict.

 In the trial of the second group of defendants held in February 2017, four remaining defendants were being prosecuted for conspiring to impede federal employees from working at the refuge through intimidation, threats, or fear.
-Greg Bretzing, the recently retired FBI special agent in charge testified that several agency informants had been sent into the refuge occupation to assess the situation.
+Greg Bretzing, the recently retired FBI special agent in charge, testified that several agency informants had been sent into the refuge occupation to assess the situation.
 One, Mark McConnell, was Ammon Bundy's driver in the convoy to the city of John Day.
 Drones, fixed cameras, and aerial reconnaissance were used in the surveillance.
 Bretzing said no military had been involved.
 He said his top three goals were a peaceable end to the takeover, a return of the refuge to USFWS control, and holding accountable the occupiers who were involved.
-He said there were "maybe a couple of hundred" FBI agents in Harney County plus dozens of state and local law enforcement officers during the refuge takeover.
-Prosecutors indicated that nine informants had been engaged at the refuge occupation, for periods of two hours to 23 days, and that none were involved at the initial occupation.
+He said there were "maybe a couple of hundred" FBI agents in Harney County, plus dozens of state and local law enforcement officers, during the refuge takeover.
+Prosecutors indicated that nine informants had been engaged during the refuge occupation for periods ranging from 2 hours to 23 days, and that none were involved in the initial occupation.
 Some had carried weapons.